In the Division of Criminal Justice, this class

 KNOWLEDGE, SKILL AND ABILITY

-considerable interpersonal skills; considerable oral and written communication
+budgeting; interpersonal skills; oral and written communication skills;

 MINIMUM QUALIFICATIONS - GENERAL EXPERIENCE